withpulp/booklab/README.md

 ```
 When a book is shared
-I would like to see if others said anything about it
+I would like to see whether others said anything about it
-So I can get a better picture of what it's like
+So I can get a better idea of what it's like
 ```

 ### Reading List